donfaustinocortizone/Nashville96/README.md

 	```
 5. Save the changes and restart the theme by just choosing another one and then selecting Nashville again.

-If you are looking for some Windows-like icons i recommend to use the [default Chicago95 icons](https://github.com/grassmunk/Chicago95/tree/master/Icons) or [SE98](https://github.com/nestoris/Win98SE).
+*If you are looking for  Windows-like icons i recommend to use either the [default Chicago95 icons](https://github.com/grassmunk/Chicago95/tree/master/Icons) or [SE98](https://github.com/nestoris/Win98SE).

 ### Screenshots
 <p align="center">
 	<img src="images/screenshot_1.png" alt="Screenshot 1"/>
 	<figcaption>